aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/beam-on-kda/_index.en.md

 ## Configuring Credentials

-You can configure your Beam IO connectors to pull credentials from the KDA role, instead of hard coding credentials in your code.
+You can configure your Beam IO connectors to pull credentials from the role that has been configured for the Kinesis Data Analytics application, instead of hard coding credentials in your code.
 Here's a snippet illustrating how to [configure the `KinesisIO` connector](https://github.com/aws-samples/amazon-kinesis-analytics-beam-taxi-consumer/blob/678096fcd8451f0d4d98871a3d3d97c63384d1fa/src/main/java/com/amazonaws/samples/beam/taxi/count/TaxiCount.java#L70):

 ```
 ...